Top 7 Data Visualization Tools for Data Scientists in 2024

 Overview:

 D3.js (Data-Driven Documents) is a JavaScript library that allows you to create highly customized and dynamic visualizations directly in web browsers.
-It’s one of the most powerful tools for web-based visualizations but also comes with a steep learning curve, as it requires knowledge of JavaScript and web development.
+It's one of the most powerful tools for web-based visualizations but also comes with a steep learning curve, requiring knowledge of JavaScript and web development.

 Key Features: